Jump to

 'Neutral' particle electric field particles

-The Simple Universe model has a single elementary particle, the three dimensional strand shaped particle that continuously moves at a constant speed against a static universal reference frame, in three dimensional space
+A three dimensional strand shaped particle, that moves continuously at a single constant speed, against a static universal reference frame, in three dimensional space

-Everything in the Simple Universe model is made from the elementary strand particle
+Everything in this physics model is made from the elementary strand shaped particle

 The neutrino and particle of light are helix shaped particles